-Business succession is a complex process and every business is unique.
+Business succession planning is a complex process and every business is unique.
 There is no “one size fits all” solution to winding up or transitioning a business.
-The attentive business succession planning attorneys at Altman & Associates understand your business is unique.
-Therefore, they treat you with personalized care and attention.
-But in order to provide appropriate legal counsel, a business owner must understand the goals and critical questions involved in business succession planning.
+We understand that, like you, your business is unique.

 In order to understand how to formulate a plan for business succession, you should start considering the answers to a number of important questions, including:

-- Do you know how you are financially going to achieve your retirement goals?
-You should identify a cash value for your retirement portfolio which represents a comfortable lifestyle.
+- Do you know how you are going to achieve your retirement goals?
+We help you identify a cash value for your retirement portfolio which represents a comfortable lifestyle.

 - What is your business worth today?
 You must understand the cash value of your business in the market, not what it means to you personally.
-You need to understand the actual valuation so that you can understand the tax ramifications involved.
+Getting the actual valuation is the only way to understand the tax ramifications involved.

 - What does your income stream from your ownership interest look like?
 Your value in your business is your ownership interest.
 You should determine how to receive the most monetary value in exchange for that interest, along with whether you need the money now or over time.